 Combining video commerce and clienteling technologies provides an opportunity for retailers to deepen the relationship with customers.
 Video commerce can provide a richer experience where needs are met and clienteling tools ensure that relationship continues over time.
 Find out how they link and how you can benefit

 Both Video commerce and clienteling have grown in prominence in the last few years.
-With increased social distancing and the resulting reduced footfall consumers are looking for new ways to discover products.
-Video commerce is hugely powerful way to discover products.
+With increased social distancing and the resulting reduced footfall, consumers are looking for new ways to discover products.
+Video commerce is a hugely powerful way to discover products.

 Video commerce is revolutionising retail